-As stated by a report from Statista, the worldwide ecommerce market will have an increase in sales by over 246% by 2021.
+As stated by a report from Statista, the worldwide eCommerce market generated about $4.9 trillion in sales back in 2021.
 It’s a landscape that is constantly evolving which means that you need to know how to implement the latest trends and keep up with the latest innovations in the marketplace.

-If you think that having product images and an ecommerce plugin is enough to sell something in 2018 and beyond, you better think again.
-2019 is just around the corner, and we have the top 8 trends you need to transform your ecommerce business.
+If you think that having product images and an eCommerce plugin is enough to sell something in 2022 and beyond, you better think again.
+In this article, we have rounded up the top 8 trends you need to transform your eCommerce business.

 1. Augmented Reality (AR) and Virtual Reality (VR)

 Technology that improves people’s lives and the shopping experience will be adopted by the most successful online retailers.
 This includes AR & VR too.

 WhatIs defines Augmented Reality (AR) as: